datajerk/ctf-write-ups/auctf2020/house-of-madness/README.md

 There's an easier way to solve this without all the reverse engineering.

 An alternative attack can be performed by leaking the libc base and version.
-Once both are known a number of attacks can be used to get a remote shell.
+Once both are known, a number of attacks can be used to get a remote shell.

 ```
 payload  = 20 * b'A'